lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15-my-learnings-from-coding-interviews.md

    **Write down your thought process** - This will help you build the thought process and drives you towards the solution.
 Personally, it helped me very much.
 There are problems I have not seen before and not confident of solving but able to solve with this approach.

    **Set a timer** - This approach has pros and cons depends on how we use.
 Use it in a way to divide your time for problem analysis and explanation, then for coding.
 Set a timer when interviewer is asking the question.
-Timer helps you how much time you had spent on analysing the problem thereby reduces your anxiety
+Timer helps you how much time you had spent on analyzing the problem thereby reduces your anxiety.
 5. **Don't put multiple interviews on the same day** - If you did not perform well in one interview, it'll affect the other.
 You will not have time to re-motivate.
 Put at least 2 days gap between two interviews.
 Also, in each interview you have to tell the same introduction, about the projects which will make you feel bore.
 6. **The more you fail, the more you learn** - Failing in interviews is very common.
-It's not like your board exams.
+It's not like your board/college exams.
 There will be so many factors affecting it.
 I know how it feels, almost like a heart-break.
 One big disadvantage is the recruiters won't tell you the exact reason why you're rejected.
 They give you some false-polished-canned responses.
 You feel bad because you set high expectations on you.
 Try to lower the expectations.
-Get rejected a lot so that you get used to it.
+One tip, I can give to overcome this is "get rejected a lot so that you get used to it" .
 7. **Be yourself** - don't try to impress the interviewer.
 Just be confident and be yourself, you don't need to look like an intellectual to pass the interview.
 8. **Problem solving is a lifestyle** - In my opinion, problem solving should become your way of living life.
 It should embed in your lifestyle.
 Be it a software engineering problem, DSA problem or anything related to life, should look at it as a problem and find an optimal solution.
 This kind of mindset really helped me in my life especially.